 They limit the amount of impact that the operator feels on his or her wrist, thus the name impact wrench.
 The torque generated from an impact wrench is much greater than that from a manual wrench or an electronic drill.
 There are a variety of impact wrenches on the market and each has its pros and cons.
 We have highlighted some features to look out for when shopping for the best impact wrench.

-Pneumatic impact wrenches: Pneumatic impact wrenches are the most common type of impact wrenches.
+Pneumatic impact wrenches are the most common type of impact wrenches.
 These wrenches are powered by compressed air.
-You will need a fairly decent sized air compressor to shoot compressed air to power the wrench.
-The air consumption of pneumatic impact wrenches are quite high but they also are able to deliver tremendous amounts of power and torque.
-Another advantages is that these wrenches are pretty lightweight because they are not powered by electricity and therefore don’t need fancy motors.
-The disadvantage is that it is tough to control the speed and power on them.
+You will need a fairly decent-sized air compressor to shoot compressed air to power the wrench.
+The air consumption of pneumatic impact wrenches is quite high but they also are able to deliver tremendous amounts of power and torque.
+Another advantage is that these wrenches are pretty lightweight because they are not powered by electricity and therefore don’t need fancy motors.
+The disadvantage is that it is tough to control their speed and power on them.
 Many don’t really have variable speed triggers and sometimes end up providing too much power.

 These wrenches are powered by electricity via an electrical cord to an outlet.
 They are similar in performance to pneumatic wrenches but tend to be a bit heavier and longer.
 Electric motors tend to run heavier to generate the same amount of force as a compressed air motor.
-Also, they are limited in sizes and are often limited to 0.75 and 0.50 inch sizes.
+Also, they are limited in sizes and are often limited to 0.75 and 0.50-inch sizes.
 The biggest advantage is that you don’t need an air compressor to run it.
 However, if you are nowhere close to an outlet, this can become a huge disadvantage.

-These types of impact wrenches are starting to become more popular than corded impact wrenches because of the portability.
-They are usually powered by lithium ion batteries ranging from 18 to 28 volts.
-Lithium ion batteries provide a good amount of power and can be recharged very fast.
-The one obvious advantage of having a cordless impact wrench is the portability.
+These types of impact wrenches are starting to become more popular than corded impact wrenches because of their portability.
+They are usually powered by lithium-ion batteries ranging from 18 to 28 volts.
+Lithium-ion batteries provide a good amount of power and can be recharged very fast.
+The one obvious advantage of having a cordless impact wrench is its portability.
 You can just this to make repairs on the road or around your house where there is no outlet readily available.

-Shape and Socket Size: Impact wrenches can either be inline and pistol.
+Impact wrenches can either be inline or pistol.
 Inline wrenches are shaped like an oversized screwdriver and pistol impact wrenches are like a gun with the grip being below the motor.
 There are also a variety of socket sizes that correspond with certain impact wrench shapes.
-In terms of socket sizes, generally you have the smallest at ¼ inch going all the way up to a few inches. ¼ inch sockets are found on both inline and pistol wrenches.
-You also have 3/8 inch, ½ inch, and ¾ inch which are mostly found in pistol shaped wrenches.
+In terms of socket sizes, generally, you have the smallest at ¼ inch going all the way up to a few inches. ¼ inch sockets are found on both inline and pistol wrenches.
+You also have 3/8 inch, ½ inch, and ¾ inch which are mostly found in pistol-shaped wrenches.